McDonnell F2H Banshee: Background

-The Banshee had a "kneeling" nose landing gear with a pair of small wheels forward of the regular nosewheel.
-The regular nosewheel would be retracted so the aircraft rested on the smaller wheels.
-It could taxi with its nose down, redirecting the hot jet blast up to enhance safety, and to allow parked aircraft to be tucked under each other to save space.
-This was usually removed from later variants as it was found to be of little use and caused deck handling problems.
+The Banshee was provisioned with a "kneeling" nose landing gear that had a pair of small wheels forward of the regular nosewheel.
+The regular nosewheel could be retracted so that the aircraft would rest on the smaller wheels; it could taxi with its nose down, redirecting the hot jet blast upwards to pose less risk to ground crews, and to allow parked aircraft to be tucked under each other to save space.
+This function was usually removed from later variants as it was found to be of little practical use and caused deck handling problems.
+During April 1945, a mockup was completed.
+The project survived the numerous cancellations that came around the end of the conflict, however, the pace of development was slowed considerably, leading to the first of three prototypes not being completed until late 1946.